thomasbroussard/2015s2f2/IamCore/readme.md

+#TODO (25/01/2016)
+- finish the "insert" testcase
+- submit the cardsdeck (optional)

 #Todo
 - compare the DS explorer with HeidiSQL [http://www.heidisql.com/](http://www.heidisql.com/ "http://www.heidisql.com/")
+- add the derbyclient.jar to the project classpath (configure your eclipse project)
+- make the testcase TestJDBC run on your environment.

 # Todo (11/01/2016)
 - find a way to optimize the readAll and the search method from the IdentityXmlDAO
 - Create one table using the DataSourceExplorer of eclipse
 - Review the SQL language

 # Todo (04/01/2016)